jiyu3/DR/README.md

 ## What can you do with DR?

-DR license is the license that licensers enable to grant license for others to make doujin/derivative works without expertise of law.
+DR license is the license that licensors enable to grant license for others to make doujin/derivative works without expertise of law.
 The biggest difference from [Creative Commons](https://en.wikipedia.org/wiki/Creative_Commons) are:
-- __DO NOT ALLOW copy__ licenser's works. licensees should create new works.
+- __DO NOT ALLOW copy__ licensor's works. licensees should create new works.
 - __limited time and region__ .
-Licensers can dedicate where and when licensees can make derivative/doujin works.
+Licensors can dedicate where and when licensees can make derivative/doujin works.

 DR is:
 - [Copyleft](https://en.wikipedia.org/wiki/Copyleft)